Online MBA Programs in Healthcare and Life Sciences

 Brand managers8, often referred to as promotional managers, work for large pharmaceutical companies.
 They travel to hospitals, clinics, and conventions to provide healthcare professionals with information about their products and are required to sell their products on behalf of the company that employees them.
 Brand managers often work long hours and are required to travel.

 According to the BLS, the average brand manager earned $117,130 per year as of May 2018.
-However, those who are employed within the pharmaceutical industry may be able to earn a higher wage thanks to their specific training in healthcare and medicine.
-Demand for this job is expected to increase 10% by the year 2026, which is a little faster than average.
+However, those employed within the pharmaceutical industry may earn a higher wage thanks to their specific healthcare and medicine training.
+Demand for this job is expected to increase by 10% by 2026, which is a little faster than average.

 Microbiologists9 work in laboratories at hospitals, research facilities, and universities to study microorganisms such as bacteria and viruses.
-Their main function is to analyze the way these microorganisms interact with each other and with the human body.
+Their main function is to analyze how these microorganisms interact with each other and with the human body.
 Most work full-time, regular hours.

 As of May 2018, the average human resources manager earned $71,650 per year.
-Demand for this role is expected to grow 8% by the year 2026, which is about average.
+Demand for this role is expected to grow 8% by 2026, which is about average.

 Should I Get an Online MBA in Healthcare and Life Sciences?

-Before enrolling in any online MBA program, it’s crucial that prospective students take time to carefully consider whether they’re choosing the program that best suits their career goals.
+Before enrolling in any online MBA program, prospective students must take time to carefully consider whether they’re choosing the program that best suits their career goals.
 The questions below may be helpful for students considering an online MBA in healthcare management.